NNTmux/newznab-tmux/README.md

  * update_cleanup needs to be uncommented to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though

  * If you notice that the pane middle right is empty, that is intentional.
 I have bwm-ng ready to go into that spot, if you have it installed.
-Once installed run these as root from the nix_scripts/tmux folder:
+Once it is installed run these commands as root from the nix_scripts/tmux folder:

     `sed -i -e 's/#'$BWMNG'/'$BWMNG'/' start.sh`